restfulapi/api-strategy/README.md

 >'[hypermedia-driven application state](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)' is a 'requirement' of REST.

 _For those not familiar with HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
 Essentially, HATEOAS exposes the state machine of an application such that the client interacting with the application is provided with appropriate options at each step within a workflow.
 HATEOAS is not often supported by APIs stated as being RESTful, however per Roy Fielding it is a requirement._

-This API strategy references both 'HTTP APIs' and 'RESTful APIs', the latter employing hypermedia.
-When this strategy discusses HTTP APIs, it is referring to using HTTP correctly and fully but not using hypermedia-based.
+This API strategy references both 'proper' HTTP and 'RESTful' APIs, the latter employing hypermedia.
+When this strategy discusses (proper) HTTP APIs, it is referring to using HTTP correctly and fully but not being hypermedia-based.

 Expanding a bit upon the above, we can state HTTP APIs: